 Other noticeable differences between annual plants and perennial plants are mentioned below.

-- Due to a lower lifespan, annual flowers spend most of their energy producing blooms.
-Hence, they have a longer blooming period than perennials.
+- Due to a lower lifespan, annual flowers have longer blooming seasons than perennials.

-- Most annual plants can self-sow and return in the next growing season, while only a few perennials self-sow.
+- Most annual plants can self-sow and return in the next growing season, while perennials regrow from their roots or underground stems.

-On the other hand, Zinnias behave as perennials in a warmer climate and are regarded as perennials, particularly in USDA zones 9 to 11.
+On the other hand, Zinnias behave as perennials in a warmer climate and are considered perennials, particularly in USDA zones 9-11.

 But before their death, they have a high chance of reseeding the garden again.

-Almost all varieties, like giant Zinnias, Zahara Zinnias, Magellan Zinnias, Profusion Zinnias, etc., are perennial in growth zones 9 to 11.
+Almost all varieties, like Prarie or Rocky Mountain Zinnias, Giant Zinnias, Zahara Zinnias, Magellan Zinnias, Profusion Zinnias, etc., are perennial in growth zones 9 to 11.

 |Zinnia haageana||Zinnia acerosa|

 |Zinnia angustifolia||Zinnia anomala|